 A Vehicle Identification Number (VIN) is a legally-required unique identifier for passenger vehicles in the U.S. They’re used for tracking sales and maintenance records, but they can also help you figure out how your car was built and optioned.

-VINs were added to all Mustangs beginning in the 1981 model year.
-Enter your Ford Mustang’s VIN into our decoder to find out more about your car’s model year, trim, and engine.
+The standard 17-digit VIN has been added to all Mustangs since the 1981 model year.
+Enter your Ford Mustang’s VIN into our decoder to find out more about your car’s engine, trim, and origin.

 Mustang VIN Decoder

 - World Manufacturer:

 - Model Year:

 Where Can You Find Your Mustang’s VIN?